jina-ai/finetuner/docs/advanced-topics/linear-probe.md

 freezing some of the weights of the pre-trained model and just fine-tuning specific layers produces comparable or better results.
 Furthermore, freezing weights can reduce the training time dramatically.

-Finetuner allows you to fine-tune a Linear Probe (or Projection Head) easily.
+Finetuner allows you to fine-tune a Linear Projection Head easily.

 ```{warning}
 Currently, we only allow you to freeze layers for image-to-image search tasks.